HOW TO FORM AN LLC IN ALABAMA

 Forming an LLC in Alabama requires submitting the completed Certificate of Name Reservation and the Certificate of Formation to the Alabama Secretary of State.

-Once those documents are effectively filed, the following tasks are necessary to establishing and maintaining your business:
+Once those documents are effectively filed, the following tasks are necessary to establish and maintain your business:

 - Drafting and Finalizing an Operating Agreement